 The standard treatment for a fungal infection begins with topical medication to eliminate the microorganism.
 When that treatment doesn’t help, your doctor may prescribe oral antifungal medications.
 However, treatment with oral medication can take time time to cure the infection.

-The doctors at Arlington/Mansfield Foot & Ankle Centers offer another effective treatment that treats the problem: the HyperBlue PLUS laser.
-When your doctor uses the HyperBlue PLUS, the laser passes through the toenail and kills the fungus without damaging the nail or the surrounding skin.
+Our Mansfield location offers another effective treatment that treats the problem: laser.
+When your doctor uses the laser treatment, the laser passes through the toenail and kills the fungus without damaging the nail or the surrounding skin.

 You may need three laser treatment sessions to eliminate the fungus.
 When your treatments are finished, the fungus is dead, but the nail must grow out to clear away the damaged nail and replace itself with new nail keratin.